litespeedtech/lswasm/README.md

 > `--port`, `--uds`, and `--sock-perm` all require `--lsproxy`.
 > `--lsapi-addr` requires LSAPI mode (cannot be combined with `--lsproxy`).

+> lswasm needs to be run as a non-root user.

 ### Basic usage

 ```bash